Brussels Sprouts Salad with Apples, Cranberries, and Walnuts

 - If you want, substitute dried cherries or golden raisins for dried cranberries.

-- If you’re not a walnut fan, try toasted pecans, almonds, hazelnuts, or whatever you like.
+- If you’re not a walnut fan, try toasted pecans, almonds, hazelnuts, pine nuts, or whatever you like.
 Toasted sunflower seeds, pepitas, or crispy roasted chickpeas are great nut-free options, too.

 - Add cooked, crumbled bacon to the salad.
 Total yumminess!